-The best part of CASNR is that we have many opportunities with classes, internships, and alumni while still having a close nit community on East Campus.
+The best part of CASNR is that there are many opportunities with classes, internships, and alumni while still having a close-knit community on East Campus.
 It feels like a small town when you can walk across campus and usually run into someone you know.
 The professors take the time to get to know you and to take an interest in your success as a student.

-Career services and my classes have helped me to learn the expertise that I will need once I graduate.
-The internships that I had have helped me to make the connection from the knowledge that I am learning in class to the real world application of the knowledge.
-I feel that my ag finance class and many others in the department have prepared me to enter the workforce when I graduate next year.
+Career services and my classes helped me to learn the expertise that I will need once I graduate.
+The internships that I had helped me to make the connection from the knowledge that I learned in class to the real world application of the knowledge.
+I feel that my ag finance class and many others in the department prepared me to enter the workforce.

 I feel some kids at UNL are sometimes apprehensive to step out and to get involved in organizations right off the bat.
 I feel that was one of the best steps that I took was to get involved in clubs on campus and organizations off campus to develop the essential job skills outside the classroom.

-I have enjoyed getting to know people from all around the state who are passionate for agriculture, and will be the future leaders in this industry.
-As I have said earlier, CASNR is a close nit community where we all look out for each other and that is a comforting feeling coming into college.
+I enjoyed getting to know people from all around the state who are passionate for agriculture, and will be the future leaders in this industry.
+As I have said earlier, CASNR is a close-knit community where we all look out for each other and that is a comforting feeling coming into college.

 - President of Ag Econ/Agribusiness Club